COMPOSITION

 VecScreen (National Center for Biotechnology Information) - screens your DNA sequence for potential vector sequence.
 Well worth running before doing any other analysis.

-Base composition - consider WORDCOUNT (Pasteur Institute, France) which gives one the option of choosing the "word size", and GEMS (Genomatix, Germany).
+Base composition - consider WORDCOUNT (EMBOSS Suite) which gives one the option of choosing the "word size".
 The latter provides a nice output of mono-, di- and trinucleotide frequencies.
 Select "create statistics" and "start task" to get to the sequence entry page.

 DSHIFT - a web server for predicting DNA 1H, 13C & 31P chemical shifts (Reference: S.L.
 Lam.
 2007.
 Nucl.
 Acids Res.
 35(Web Server issue): W713-W717)